alphagov/govuk-developer-docs/source/manual/alerts/redis.html.md

 condition log data will be lost from the logging pipeline because logship discards data.

--  You should use graphite for looking at cpu load and used memory.
+-  You should use graphite for looking at CPU load and used memory.
    (Pending: More graphite inputs)
 -  Also check how does this impacts Elasticsearch.
 -  `redis-cli INFO` and `redis-cli CLIENT LIST` command helps to